How to design a brochure: The Definitive Guide

 - For different goods, reconfigure the same brochure template.

-1. Define the target audience for your brochure design
+1. Define the target audience for your brochure design – How to Design a Brochure?

 You need to find out several details about your clients before you start thinking about how your brochure would appear.
 A marketing brochure should be like any other promotional material for instance: